-- Be inclusive of Tribal Schools in membership, trainings and resources. - Require school administrators, including but not limited to Superintendents, Principals, Counselors and School Board Members, to earn clock hours in Tribal Sovereignty, Tribal Communities and Tribal students in order to better meet the needs of American Indian students.
+- Be inclusive of Tribal Schools in membership, trainings and resources. - Require school administrators, including but not limited to Superintendents, Principals, Counselors and School Board Members, to learn about Tribal Sovereignty, Tribal Communities and Tribal students in order to better meet the needs of American Indian students.